xyphro/UsbGpib/README.md

 ## What you will find here

-This repository includes the hardware and software files and information needed to build the USB-GPIB version 2e enhanced adapter.
+This repository includes the hardware and software files and information needed to build the latest USB-GPIB enhanced adapter.

 ## Acknowledgment